betterkunge/paleoclimate_HadGEM3_UoB/step9_paleo_setup_on_MONSOON3.md

 ##### Soil roughness (new ancil file)
 There is one new ancil file in GC5 named soil_roughness
 ##### orog_radiation_parameters, orog_radiation_parameter, qrparm.orog_wavedrag, qrparm.ash (new ancil files)
+Some GC5 ancils relevant to the paramterization of the orography.
+None of them are supplied in GC3.
+Swich them off?
+##### qrclim.aerosols${LEVELS}.nc (new ancil files)
+These ancils seem to document fixed areosols by different vertical levels.
+We may have need to switch the relevant parameterizations off.
+##### hydrosheds qrparm.hydtop (new ancil files)
+This ancil file domucment the Mean Topographic Index and STANDARD DEVN IN TOPOGRAPHIC INDEX, which influence the average wetness tendency of a grid cell and the sub-grid heterogeneity of soil moisture, respectively.
+They may be used in the JULES.

 ### Switch off some scheme based on information about present-day bathymetry (Copy from guidance of Charlie):
 - Ocean ancils used by the standard model are listed below - first 4 are based on information about present-day bathymetry which can’t be replicated for the Eocene, so just switch off spatially varying parts of these schemes: